Marc92020/funny-prank/README.md

 ## Does any REAL data get sent to the website?
 No. I don't even know how to create a data sending code.
 Even if I do learn, I won't implement it to this system so I don't get it shut down.
 ## How much progress is in it?
-Part 2 has been made.
-Now I need to finish the scammed page and i'm done!
+It's complete!
+Now use this to prank people you know!